sunbains/tidb-test-rig/docs/RUNNING_PYTHON_TESTS.md

 # Running Python tests

-This guide covers how to run and develop Python-based DDL tests for TiDB using the Rust `test_rig` framework.
+This guide covers how to run and develop Python-based tests for TiDB using the Rust `test_rig` framework.

 ## Overview